 Criterion: Named operator and named primary-source citation (national mining survey body, government commerce department, or operator group), but without a published reserve/resource statement against an internationally recognised reporting code.
 Establishes existence and operator attribution beyond a coordinate, without claiming resource quantification.

 Intended use: Orientation only; not citable for capital allocation.
 Use as the named-asset surface where the underlying jurisdiction does not file under NI 43-101 / JORC / S-K 1300.
-Currently populated by six Rwanda assets — Rutongo, Nyakabingo, Gatumba, Bugarama-Bukunzi, Musanze, NW Rwanda Gold Belt — sourced to the Rwanda Mines, Petroleum and Gas Board (RMB) and the US Department of Commerce Rwanda Mining Guide.
+Includes, among others, six named Rwanda assets — Rutongo, Nyakabingo, Gatumba, Bugarama-Bukunzi, Musanze, NW Rwanda Gold Belt — sourced to the Rwanda Mines, Petroleum and Gas Board (RMB) and the US Department of Commerce Rwanda Mining Guide, alongside other sourced-but-not-yet-parameter-complete records across the platform.

 Upgrade path: A research-grade record graduates to intelligence-grade if and when a tonnage + grade statement under an internationally recognised reporting code becomes published.